Rewritability in Monadic Disjunctive Datalog, MMSNP, and Expressive Description Logics: Proof of Theorem

 \item[($\dagger$)] each rule body has at most one EDB atom that contains all variables.

 \end{itemize}

 The translation of $\Pi'_i$ into $\Pi''_i$ in Step~3 involves replacing the EDB schema $\Sbf_E$ with an aggregation schema $\Sbf'_E$.
-More precisely, $\Sbf'_E$ consists of relations $R_{q(x)}$ where $q(x)$ is obtained from a rule body in $\Pi'_i$ by first identifying variables, then splitting up the body into biconnected components, and finally dropping all IDB relations.
+More precisely, $\Sbf'_E$ consists of relations $R_{q(x)}$ where $q(x)$ is obtained from a rule body in $\Pi'_i$ by first contracting, then splitting up the body into biconnected components, and finally dropping all IDB relations.
 When translating the rewriting $\Gamma''_i$ of $\Pi''_i$ into a rewriting $\Gamma'_i$ of $\Pi'_i$, this change in schema is reverted.
 By ($\dagger$), the diameter of $\Gamma'_i$ is thus bounded by the arity of relations in $\Gamma''_i$ and that arity, in turn, is bounded by the diameter of~$\Pi'_i$.
-What's more important, though, is that we actually know what the rule bodies in $\Gamma'_i$ look like: \begin{itemize}
+What's more important, though, is that we actually know what the rule bodies in $\Gamma'_i$ look like: \begin{itemize}[align=left]

-\item[($\ddagger$)] every rule body in $\Gamma'_i$ is obtained from a rule body in $\Pi'_i$ by first identifying variables, then splitting up the body into biconnected components, then dropping all IDB relations, and finally decorating with some fresh IDB relations without introducing fresh variables.
+\item[($\ddagger$)] every rule body in $\Gamma'_i$ is obtained from a rule body in $\Pi'_i$ by first contracting, then splitting up the body into biconnected components, then dropping all IDB relations, and finally decorating with some fresh IDB relations without introducing fresh variables.

 \end{itemize} Now consider the translation of $\Pi_i$ into $\Pi'_i$ in Step~2 and the corresponding translation of $\Gamma'_i$ into a rewriting $\Gamma_i$ of $\Pi_i$.
 In the former, we dejoin rule bodies by (sometimes) replacing different occurrences of the same variable $x$ with different variables $x_1,x_2$ and adding the atoms $R_j(x_1)$ and $R_j(x_2)$ for some $j$, thus increasing the diameter.
 In the latter, we rejoin the dejoined rules in $\Gamma'_i$ in the sense that we replace variables $x,y$ with the same constant $c_j$ whenever the rule body contains the (EDB) atoms $R_j(x)$ and $R_j(y)$.
 It can be verified that rejoining any rule body of the form ($\ddagger$) results in a rule body whose diameter is bounded by the diameter of $\Pi'_i$.
 This gives the desired result since Step~1 preserves diameter. \end{proof}